SpielmeisterCom/spellDocs/guides/concepts_entities_components/README.md

 In the context of SpellJS a *system* has the following properties:

-* gets called by the SpellJS engine
-* gets certain entities as input
+* processes components
-* is the place where logic associated with certain components is located
+* implements behaviour associated with components

 ### Entity Component System